-The Preamp page provides access to the Input Channel source patching and various Input settings.
+The Preamp page provides access to the Input Channel source patching and other Input settings.

-Source Select - Open the drop-down menu to choose which source to patch to the channel, touch the Socket box then turn the screen Rotary to select the required socket or channel number, then touch Apply.
+Source Select - Open the drop-down menu to choose which source to patch to the channel, touch the Socket box then turn the screen Rotary to select the required socket or number, then touch Apply.

-Sources that can be patched include MixRack sockets, Surface sockets, DX Expander inputs, USB stereo playback, I/O Port inputs, the output of built-in effects (Rack FX), the Signal Generator, PAFL, and the output of any Mix.
+Sources that can be patched include MixRack sockets, Surface sockets, DX Expander inputs, USB stereo playback, I/O Port inputs, the output of built-in effects (Rack FX), and the Signal Generator.

-To provide a simple starting point the Template Show default is one-to-one mapping between sockets and channels.
+To provide a simple starting point, the Template Show default is one-to-one mapping of sockets to channels.

-2 Socket Preamp - If the patched source is a Mic/Line XLR input then its Preamp controls are shown.
+Socket Preamp - If the patched source is a Mic/Line XLR input then its Preamp controls are shown.
 These provide remote control of the input preamp circuit located at the socket.
 Pad switches in a 20dB input attenuator, and the combined Gain + Pad value is shown in the Gain box.
 Touch and hold the 48V button for 1 second to enable or disable phantom power.